 However, the high rate of abuse of people with intellectual disability means that it is important to ensure that these arrangements:

-- are Done by your own free will.
-See also community treatment order (CTO). – if a person has others involved in making decisions for them without their To agree to something being done, to approve an action or arrangement.
-See also informed consent., there is a danger that this is an abusive arrangement;
+- are voluntary – if a person has others involved in making decisions for them without their consent, there is a danger that this is an abusive arrangement;

 - are transparent – having a circle of support people ensures that others are involved to keep the wishes of the person as a focus, whereas an arrangement with a friend who does not disclose the details may be more open to abuse over time;